Last Updated on February 17, 2022 by Mark Ferguson

 What can a partner bring to the table?

-The most common reason to use a partner is that one person has money and the other does not.
+The most common reason to use a real estate partner is that one person has money and the other does not.
 I think the best way to set up this relationship is to have one person do the work and the other provides the money.
-A partner can also save time if they have extra time for tasks that the other partner does not have.
+A real estate partner can also save time if they have extra time for tasks that the other partner does not have.
 Partners can have the experience that will help the other partner, and networking is obviously a huge benefit as well.
 In some cases, a partner will be able to help with financing a deal and in other cases, a partner can provide the grunt work.

-I have done many real estate deals and very rarely use a partner.
+I have done many real estate deals and very rarely use a real estate partner.
 I prefer to be in total control and keep 100 percent of the equity.
-When you bring on a partner, they almost always want a share of the equity and the profits.
+When you bring on a real estate partner, they almost always want a share of the equity and the profits.
 This does not mean I do everything on my own.
 I have many people who help me and I have learned a lot from those who know much more than me.
 However, making someone a partner is not always the only option.

 I borrow money from many people in the form of private money.
 I could bring people on as a partner and split the profits but I prefer to pay them an interest rate instead.
 If I do not do well on a deal that means I may lose more money than if I had a partner, but if I do well I make much more than if I had a partner.
 I also get to make all of the decisions which is even more important to me.

-The alternative to bringing a partner in is paying someone.
+The alternative to bringing a real estate partner in is paying someone.
 You can pay someone to teach you, you can pay interest on a loan, and you can pay someone to work for you.
 I also think that handling deals this way leads to fewer conflicts and misunderstandings.
 It is usually clear what each party is getting and if one party does not hold up their end of the deal, the relationship usually ends.

 The video below is a rental property I bought with a partner.